-The Skagit River Basin is where the modern spey/two-handed rod revolutaion began and we head there to swing flies with single and two-handed rods for steelhead on the Skagit/Sauk and the Olympic Peninsula rivers from December through April (the open season can change year to year).
+The Skagit River Basin is where the modern spey/two-handed rod revolutaion began and we head there to swing flies with two-handed rods for steelhead on the Skagit/Sauk system from December through April (the open season can change year to year).
 This is sink tips with big rods and big flies kind of fishing.
-During early season we ply the Skykomish for hatchery fish and as the season progresses it becomes a wild steelhead show.
 We save the nymph rods for trout on the Yakima, preferring to swing flies for these native fish.
 If you wish to fish with a snagle hand rod that is just fine too.